 Balance is Imperative

 Extremes are always dangerous.
 One person receives a revelation of a particular truth, gets excited, and takes it so far that it is no longer truth but a perversion of it.
-Another sees the extreme the truth has been taken to and runs the other direction.
+Another sees the extreme that particular truth has been taken to and runs the other direction.
 They take the truth to the opposite extreme which is also a perversion of truth.

 God enables Christians to meet the need of their calling while also giving authority to believers in general.
 It’s our job to assert the authority God has given us, whether for a specific ministry or the general authority God has given to all believers and followers of Jesus.

 Prayer: Holy Father, help us to maintain proper balance and be doctrinally sound in all things.
 Help us not overly assert ourselves where we have no business going.
-Also give us the grace and confidence to boldly move forward in the authority you have given us.
+Also give us the grace and confidence to boldly move forward in the authority You have given us.
 In Jesus’ matchless name, Amen!